MolBIFFM/diana/README.md

     }
 ]
 ```
-The table column to extract *UniProt* gene or protein accessions from.
-These are mapped to primary *UniProt* accessions or discarded if not present in *SwissProt*.
+The table column to extract UniProt gene or protein accessions from.
+These are mapped to primary UniProt accessions or discarded if not present in Swiss-Prot.
 Isoform identifiers are maintained on primary, but not transferred from secondary accessions.

 ```json
 [